214L/create-leafer/README.en.md

 ```

 ##### Quickly create a LeaferX plugin template
-This command helps you generate a LeaferX project template for plugin or application development.
+This command helps you generate a LeaferX project template for plugin or upper layer application development.
 ```bash
 npm create leafer plugin
 ```